Eldeston/Super-Duper-Vanilla/DOCUMENTATION.md

 | SHADOW                | Solid       | SHADOW           | Shadow       | Iris/Optifine    |

 ### Before Deferred
+The following are the programs that run before deferred which are typically the solid gbuffer programs.
+This is where most of the forward rendering and everything about PBR happen.

 | Program Macros        | Blend Type  | Program Type     | Shading Type | Usage            |
 | --------------------- | ----------- | ---------------- | ------------ | ---------------- |
 | DH_TERRAIN            | Solid       | DH_GBUFFERS      | Complex      | Distant Horizons |